bsplku/fingerprintFCdnn/README.md

 <br/>

 ## main_indiv_identification.ipynb
-The main code is for identifying 10 example subjects using 15 s window tvFC patterns. \
+This main code is for identifying 10 example subjects using 15 s window tvFC patterns. \
 Hidden layers are initialized using a pretrained model to shorten a training time.

 ## modules_indiv_identification.py